ItzDerock/kcd-vex-2022/README.md

 # 76308A's Vex Spin Up Code
-Won the "Think" award (best programming).
+Won the "Think" award (best programming) at the AHS Eagle Nation Challenge.
 Unfortnuately it wasn't a state-qualifying award.

 Has the following amazing features